here you’ll find different texts from over the years 2002 - 2025

 steeds meer andere lijnen en kleurvlekken, vlakken.
 De lijnen en vlakken worden

-personages of natuur entiteiten, ik zie landschappen, portretten en scènes als in
+personages of natuur entiteiten, ik zie landschappen, portretten en scènes als

-duidelijk is wat je nu eigenlijk ziet.
+niet duidelijk is wat je nu eigenlijk ziet.

 Psychologische associaties geven